rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 Then, by repetition, others reproduced the same sound and meaning.

-Languages are born by the acceptance of sounds and meanings by a certain group of people.
+Languages are born by the growing acceptance of sounds and meanings by a certain group of people.

 When that happens, language is a magical tool.